Skip to content

 num_days = len(lob_paths)

-print("The simulation will iterate over", num_days, "files.")
+if verbose: print("The simulation will iterate over", num_days, "files.")

 with tqdm(total=num_days, desc="Simulated Days", unit="%", ncols=120, disable=not verbose) as pbar: